AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 ---
-title: Сertificate installation on devices with Android 11+
+title: Certificate installation on devices with Android 11+
 sidebar_position: 12
 ---